thejoshwolfe/poaf/README.md

 ```

 This is simply the item's contents with no other metadata before or after.
-How to parse the Data Region when Streaming is not enabled is explained in the Index Region documentation.
+How to parse the Data Region when streaming metadata is not enabled is explained in the Index Region documentation.

-If Compression is enabled, the end of the Data Region is always the end of a compression stream.
+The end of the Data Region is always the end of a compression stream.
-A streaming reader can be sure that the end of a compression stream just before where a `streaming_signature` would be expected signals the end of the Data Region.
+This means that the end of a compression stream where a `streaming_signature` would be expected always signals the end of the Data Region.
 Note that there can be 0 occurrences of the `StreamingItem` struct in the Data Region,
-but if Compression is enabled, the Data Region always contains at least 1 compression stream.
+but the Data Region always contains at least 1 compression stream.

 #### Index Region

-If Index is not enabled, there is no Index Region.
+If index metadata is not enabled, there is no Index Region.
-This section describes the Index Region when Index is enabled.
+This section describes the Index Region when index metadata is enabled.

-If Compression is not enabled, the Index Region is not compressed.
-If Compression is enabled, all the structures of the Index Region are compressed together in one compression stream.
+All the structures of the Index Region are compressed together in one compression stream.

 The Index Region contains the following structure for each item:

 ```
 struct IndexItem = {
-    contents_crc32:      0 or 4 bytes
     jump_location:       8 bytes       // Can be 0 meaning unspecified
     file_size:           8 bytes
+    contents_crc32:      4 bytes
     type_and_name_size:  2 bytes
     file_name:           (type_and_name_size & 0x3FFF) bytes
 }
 ```

-The Index Region and Data Region must be generated with the same sequence of items, same number and order.
+The Index Region and Data Region must encode the same sequence of items, same number and order.
-If Streaming is enabled, the fields present in both structs (`type_and_name_size` and `file_name`)
+If streaming metadata is enabled, the fields present in both structs (`type_and_name_size` and `file_name`)
 must exactly match between each `IndexItem` and the corresponding `StreamingItem`.

 `file_size` is the size of the of the item's contents, after decompression if any.

-If CRC32 is enabled, `contents_crc32` is the CRC32 of the contents of the item, after decompression if any, not including any `chunk_size` fields if any.
+`contents_crc32` is the CRC32 of the contents of the item, after decompression, not including `chunk_size` fields if any.
 This means that if the item is extracted to a file system, `contents_crc32` is the CRC32 of the extracted file contents.
-If CRC32 is not enabled, there is no `contents_crc32` field.

 The `jump_location` field can sometimes enable a reader to jump into the middle of the archive and read the item's contents without needing to read the entire Data Region up to that point.
 However, sometimes jumping to a specific item's contents is not possible, in which case the `jump_location` will be 0.

-If Compression is not enabled, then every item's `jump_location` must be the offset from the start of the archive to one of the following:
-if Streaming is enabled, the corresponding `StreamingItem`'s first `chunk_size`;
-if Streaming is not enabled, the corresponding `NonStreamingDataRegionItem`'s `contents`.
-If Compression is not enabled, a reader must verify that every `jump_location` is non-zero.
-(As a reminder, a reader is only strictly required to verify structures that it actually encounters in the archive.)

-If Compression is enabled, then every non-zero `jump_location` specifies the offset from the start of the archive to a split in the Data Region compression stream contained within the corresponding `StreamingItem` or `NonStreamingDataRegionItem`,
+Then every non-zero `jump_location` specifies the offset from the start of the archive to a split in the Data Region compression stream contained within the corresponding `StreamingItem` or `NonStreamingDataRegionItem`,
 and every split in the Data Region compression stream must be specified by exactly one `jump_location`.

-A reader must verify that every non-zero `jump_location` is less than the start of the Index Region.
-A reader must also verify that each non-zero `jump_location` in the Index Region is monotonically increasing,
-meaning each after the first is greater than or equal to the previous.
-These checks guard against overlapping or out-of-order structures, which mitigates zip-bomb-like denial of service attacks.

-Note that when an item's `file_size` is `0` and Streaming is not enabled, then some odd but still sound situations appear with the `jump_location` fields.
-In this situation, when Compression is not enabled, multiple consecutive items will have the same `jump_location`;
-and when Compression is enabled, a stream split could arguably be considered to be in multiple `NonStreamingDataRegionItem` structs,
-however only the first of such item's `jump_location` must specifying the stream split.
+Note that because the structure of the Data Region can be entirely determined by information in the Index Region,

-In order for a random-access reader to location the contents of an arbitrary item, the following pseudocode can effectively be used to compute `stream_start_offset` and `skip_bytes` for each item:
+the following pseudocode can be used to determine how to jump to the contents of each item:

 ```
 // Precompute stream_start_offset and skip_bytes for all index items: